MicrosoftDocs/architecture-center/docs/example-scenario/data/azure-nifi-content.md

 This example scenario shows how to run [Apache NiFi][Apache NiFi] on Azure.
 Apache NiFi provides a system for processing and distributing data.
-NiFi works well for moving data and managing the flow of data:

-- Connecting decoupled systems in the cloud
-- Moving data in and out of Azure Storage and other data stores
-- Integrating edge-to-cloud and hybrid-cloud applications with Azure IoT, Azure Stack, and Azure Kubernetes Service

-In this scenario, NiFi runs in a clustered configuration across virtual machines in a scale set.
-But most recommendations also apply to scenarios that run NiFi in single-instance mode on a single virtual machine (VM).
+In this scenario, NiFi runs in a clustered configuration across virtual machines (VMs) in a scale set.
+But most of this article's recommendations also apply to scenarios that run NiFi in single-instance mode on a single VM.
 The best practices in this article demonstrate a scalable, high-availability, and secure deployment.

 Apache®, Apache NiFi®, and NiFi® are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
 No endorsement by The Apache Software Foundation is implied by the use of these marks.

-- A paragraph that describes what the solution does (the domain)
+- A paragraph that describes what the solution does (the domain): automate the flow of data between systems
 - A paragraph that contains a brief description of the main Azure services that make up the solution.

 ## Potential use cases

+NiFi works well for moving data and managing the flow of data:

+- Connecting decoupled systems in the cloud
+- Moving data in and out of Azure Storage and other data stores
+- Integrating edge-to-cloud and hybrid-cloud applications with Azure IoT, Azure Stack, and Azure Kubernetes Service

-This solution applies to many areas:
+As a result, this solution applies to many areas:

 - Modern data warehouses (MDWs) bring structured and unstructured data together at scale.
 They collect and store data from a variety of sources, sinks, and formats.
 Apache NiFi excels at ingesting data into Azure-based MDWs for the following reasons: